indygreg/PyOxidizer/docs/config_type_python_interpreter_config.rst

 The ``PythonInterpreterConfig()`` constructor function can be called to create a new instance of this type.

-The following arguments can be defined to control the default ``PythonConfig``
+The following arguments can be defined to control the default ``OxidizedPythonInterpreterConfig`` behavior:
-behavior:

 ``bytes_warning`` (int)
    Controls the value of